32-pounder gun: 32-pounder 25 cwt by Millar and Dickson

 In 1829 Millar designed a 32-pounder of 6 feet, weighing only 25 cwt.
 At first he was also named as the designer of a 32-pounder of 5 feet 4 inch and 25 cwt, but later this gun was attributed to Alexander Dickson.
-Note that these light guns of 25 cwt were designed along the lines proposed by the advocates of high-caliber guns (cf. above).
+Note that these light guns of 25 cwt were designed along the lines proposed by the advocates of high-calibre guns (cf. above).
 These guns were not that successful.
 The 6-foot gun vanished quickly; that of 5 feet 4 inches was declared obsolete in 1865.

 Overview of British 32-pounders

 The base for the below table of 32-pounders is table XVII in Douglas' A treatise on Naval Gunnery published in 1855: